 - Individual Community Based Options – refers to day activities in a range of community settings that are selected and arranged with the support from the service provider.

 - Self Managed Model – refers to activities in various settings arranged and purchased by the service user with the support of an intermediary service provider who manages financial, legal and administrative requirements.
-Self Managed Model Guide
+Self Managed Model Guide (PDF).

 Participants in all the model options make decisions about their own services and have choices in terms of the activities that best meet their needs, interests, life stage and circumstances.
 There are many overlaps between these model options so it is possible for service users to draw elements from each one when it comes to participating in their chosen activities.

 Service users can change their model options as their needs and circumstances change, however, this is contingent on the availability of appropriate service providers in the nominated area/s.

 - Life Choices, Active Ageing & Community Participation Programs - List of Approved Service Providers (PDF)

 Day programs are for people with disability who have moderate to very high support needs and who are not eligible for a Post School program.